Subhash37/Canoe_PY/README.md

 # Canoe_PY

-A custom Python library for interacting with Vector CANoe, inspired by [py_canoe](https://github.com/chaitu-ycr/py_canoe).
+A custom Python library for interacting with Vector CANoe.

 ## Installation